Sex Workers Say Porn On Google Drive Is Suddenly Disappearing - Slashdot

 Instead of the religious right, it's the feminist left that's pushing for this.

 Religion?
-Google's Religion is Money (Score:4, Interesting)
+Google's Religion is Money (Score:5, Insightful)

 No offense, but are you stupid?
 Here is something the (Republican) governor of Utah and the (Republican) legislature of Utah did just a few years ago.
 In case your intellectual disability precludes you from being able to click on a link, Utah was the first state to pass laws declaring pornography a public health hazard.